genobre/powerbi/google_analytics/README.md

 ### Question 2

 To answer this question, we will use a line graph.
-Just select the parameters `day (date - hierarchy)` and `timeonsite_st`.
+Just select the parameters `day (date - hierarchy)` and `timeonsite_st` (average).
 Notice that at each step I change the look of the graphs so that they are easier to read.

 ![Image 2](./assets/images/image2.PNG)